hoangnguyen177/liferay-shibboleth-plugin/README.md

 Shibboleth Authentication Plugin for Liferay
 ============================================

-This plugin is an extended version of the plugin by rsheshi@gmail.com (see below).
+* This plugin is derived from an initial version of rsheshi@gmail.com.
+See: http://code.google.com/p/liferay-shibboleth-plugin/
+* The first major extension was done by Ivan Novakov. https://github.com/ivan-novakov
+* Further upgrades were made by Mihály Héder. https://github.com/mheder
+* The latest extensions were made by Szabolcs Tenczer https://github.com/burgosz

 Additional features has been added: